carloscastillom/Travel_app/README.md

-The app uses three different api to obtain information for you. wou only need to set your destination and the dates your traveling.
+The app uses three different api to obtain information for you. wou only need to set your destination and the dates you are traveling.

 ## Getting started